 What Is Vermicomposting?

-Vermicomposting is a far more environmentally responsible way to fertilize your plants.
-You’ll be able to avoid using manure, which reduces the harmful emissions that go into the ozone layer.
+A benefit is you’ll be able to avoid using manure, which reduces the harmful emissions that go into the ozone layer.

 When you have a compost pile with worms, the worms will begin to eat the compost and produce waste.
 The waste from your worms is known as worm castings, which can be used as a fertilizer.

-Worm castings are known to be one of the top-tier fertilizers in the world.
+Worm castings are the nutrient-rich waste produced by worms after digesting organic material.
+They are considered to be a high-quality fertilizer.
 Not only is their waste rich with nutrients, but they also help to increase water retention for healthier plants.

 Benefits of a Worm Farm